When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Yes, it's possible to bleach your cloth diapers without ruining them!

 We have good news!
-These problems don’t have to mean the death of your cloth diaper journey.
-Cloth diapers are eco-friendly and cost-effective — it’s worth it to give them a fair shot.
+These problems don’t have to end your cloth diaper journey.
+Cloth diapers are eco-friendly and cost-effective, so it is worth giving them a fair shot to work for your family.

-If your diapers are in desperate need of rescue, it’s possible to save them with bleach.
-Yes, you read that right — good old-fashioned bleach.
+If your diapers are in desperate need of rescue, it is possible to save them with bleach.
+Yes, you read that right.
+Good old-fashioned bleach.

-The word makes many cloth diaper users cringe, but the truth is, bleach gets a bad rap.
-We’ve used it to prevent and solve all kinds of cloth diapering issues, and we’ll explain how you can do it too.
+The word makes many cloth diaper users cringe, but the truth is that bleach gets a bad rap.
+It is an effective tool to prevent and solve all kinds of cloth diapering issues.
+We have the breakdown on how to use it safely and effectively.

 Key Takeaways

-• Monthly bleach soaks can help break down yeast, ammonia, and prevent detergent buildup in cloth diapers.
+• Monthly maintenance: Periodic bleach soaks can help break down bacteria and prevent detergent buildup before stink issues become permanent.

 Why Routinely Bleach Your Diapers?

-Although bleach is often a taboo word in the cloth diaper world, many diaper manufacturers recommend using it once a month to keep your diapers fresh (1).
+Bleach is often considered a taboo word in the cloth diaper community.
+However, many manufacturers actually recommend using it occasionally to keep your stash fresh (1).

-Bleaching your diapers once a month can help break down yeast and ammonia, eliminate odors, and prevent detergent buildup before they become a larger problem and require tougher measures like stripping.
+Bleaching your diapers once a month can help break down yeast and ammonia.
+It eliminates odors and prevents detergent buildup before these things become a larger problem that requires tough stripping measures.

-Many add bleach to their wash cycle, while others choose to do a full-on bleach soak — just to be safe.
+Many parents add a small amount of bleach to their wash cycle.
+Others choose to do a full-on bleach soak just to be safe.

 Before You Bleach

 While some manufacturers recommend bleaching cloth diapers once a month, others strongly discourage it.
-For some, using bleach may even void your warranty, so be sure to read the manufacturer’s instructions before using bleach on your cloth diapers.
+For some brands, using bleach may void your warranty.
+Be sure to read the manufacturer’s instructions before using chemicals on your diapers.

-Buying your diapers pre-loved is a great way to stretch your budget further.
-It can be especially helpful when you’re new to cloth diapering and want to try different diapers to see which work best for your baby.
+Buying your diapers pre-loved is a fantastic way to stretch your budget.
+It is especially helpful when you are new to cloth diapering and want to try different styles to see which works best for your baby.

-With used diapers, ensure you do a bleach soak before they ever touch your baby’s bottom.
+However, you must do a bleach soak on used diapers before they ever touch your baby.

-The previous owner might have used a wash routine that wasn’t adequate or a detergent that irritates your baby’s skin.
-If their baby had a yeast rash, it could be transferred to your little one.
+The previous owner might have used an inadequate wash routine or a detergent that irritates your baby’s skin.
+If their baby had a yeast rash, spores could transfer to your little one.

 You Might Also Like